Connect virtual networks from different deployment models using the portal

 - Resource Group: Select the resource group that you want to use.
 You can either create a new resource group, or select one that you have already created.

-- Location: Select the location that this object will be created in.
+- Location: The location is the same as Region in other settings.
+Select the location that this object will be created in.
 You may want to select the same location that your VNet resides in, but you are not required to do so.

-When you have finished specifying the values, click the Create button to create the gateway.
+When you have finished specifying the values, select the Create button at the bottom of the page to create the local network gateway.

 Section 3 - Modify the classic VNet local site settings